 But dating a married man who is cheating on an unsuspecting wife is a different story.
-Again, I won’t judge, but rather explain why I think it’s the worst thing a person can do for themselves.
+In my opinion, no good can come from that, and I think it’s the worst thing a person can do for themselves.

 Like this post?
 Check out, “Having an Affair When Both People Are Married”